Open-Edge-Robotics/A.RobotAI-LGE-ROS2-LifecycleManager/README.md

 * High baseline RAM usage before application logic starts
 * Frequent OOM (Out Of Memory) kills during early boot
-* Unstable and non-deterministic startup sequences in production images These issues were consistently reproducible across multiple low-end SoCs and robot products.
-They could not be resolved in a reliable way through parameter tuning, launch configuration changes, or partial optimization.
+* Unstable and non-deterministic startup sequences in production images Similar issues were repeatedly observed during evaluation on multiple low-end platforms, with the detailed quantitative results in this repository collected on the LG DQ1-based test platform.
+In our evaluated configuration, these issues were not sufficiently resolved through parameter tuning, launch configuration changes, or partial optimization.
-**Our conclusion** was that the problems originated from the runtime overhead and process model of the Python-based launch system itself, which does not scale well under tight memory constraints.
+**Our working conclusion** was that orchestration overhead in the evaluated Python-based launch path was a major contributor under tight memory constraints.
 ### 🟢 Design Approach
 To address these limitations, we implemented the **Deterministic Lifecycle Manager** as a minimal, native C++ service that launches and supervises ROS 2 nodes directly as OS-level processes.
 Key characteristics include:
-* **Zero Python dependency** on the target system
+* **No Python-based launch dependency** on the target system
 * ROS 2 nodes built and executed as native C++ binaries
-* **Fast and Safe Concurrent Spawning:** Utilizes C++ threads alongside standard POSIX primitives (`fork()`, `execvp()`, `SIGCHLD`) to achieve parallel execution suited for resource-constrained systems.
+* **Concurrent native spawning with dependency-aware coordination:** Utilizes C++ threads alongside standard POSIX primitives (`fork()`, `execvp()`, `SIGCHLD`) to achieve parallel execution suited for resource-constrained systems.
 *   **Dual-Launch "Benchmark Mode":** Supports toggling between native C++ spawning and legacy script-based execution (`std::system()`) to allow direct A/B performance comparisons (e.g., Python vs. C++ native).
-This design preserves existing ROS 2 components—including DDS communication and lifecycle semantics—while eliminating the runtime overhead introduced by Python-based launch tooling.
+This design preserves standard ROS 2 lifecycle semantics and DDS-based communication while reducing the runtime overhead associated with the evaluated Python-based launch path.
 > **💡 Note:** Deterministic Lifecycle Manager is *not* a replacement for ROS 2.
 It is a focused orchestration layer that provides deterministic and resource-efficient boot and lifecycle management, specifically tailored for low-end embedded systems used in cost-constrained production robots.

-## 2. Why Python launch breaks on low-end SoCs - "Pain Point"
+## 2. Limitations of Python-based launch on low-end SoCs in our evaluated setup - "Pain Point"
 ### Structural Pain Points in Production Systems
 This section explains why the standard Python‑based `ros2 launch` workflow becomes a reliability bottleneck on low‑end SoCs, based on issues repeatedly observed during production‑equivalent system integration.
 #### 2.1 Excessive Runtime Overhead During Boot